AndreyVolkovBI/DataAnalysis/README.md

 <img src="media/task1/a_scree_plot_handwritten_digits.png" width="700">
 </div>

 We can see that first 2 components accounts for the majority of the variation of the data.
+At the same time first 15 components accounts for 80% of the total variation and 34 components for 90%.

 #### b) Reproduce Figure 14.23 showing the relevant code.
 Discuss the plot.
 Take another digit (other than 3) and repeat.
 Now let us make the PC1 and PC2 2-D plot, By choosing first and second column in the result for `x` in PCA.